vvranjek/cutecom-ng/README.md

 To emulate a null-modem connection, you can use **socat** and **gnu-screen**.

-In our example, we will transmit a file with **cutecom-ng** using the XModem protocol, to a virtual serial port created with socat.<br>**screen** and **rx** are handling the XModem reception
+In our example, we will transmit a file with **serial-ninja** using the XModem protocol, to a virtual serial port created with socat.<br>**screen** and **rx** are handling the XModem reception